Research

 I have worked as a Teaching Assistant since 2013.
 Before Duke, I taught Intermediate Macroeconomics (UG) at Universidad del Pacifico (2013-2014) and then led Industrial Organization (UG) discussion sessions at Universidad de Piura (2016-2018), where I obtained a Certificate in College Teaching.
 At Duke, I have led discussion sessions in Microeconomics (UG) and Econometrics (G) and, for the latter, I provided guidance and feedback on student research projects.

-Below is a list of my teaching experience at Duke:
+Below is a list of my teaching experience at Duke, teaching evaluations are available upon request.

 Guest Lecturer